hospital checklist for c section

 - easy breast access if you’re planning to breastfeed

-Unless you’re a unicorn-mommy (you know the kind who never get stretch marks?), you’re still going to look 7 months pregnant after delivery.
+Unless you’re a unicorn-mom (you know the kind who never get stretch marks?), you’re still going to look 6 to 7 months pregnant after delivery.
 I recommend wearing men’s flannel pajamas.
-They’re loose, comfortable, and cute.
+They’re loose, cozy, and cute.
 Cotton button-up-the-front nighties are great too, but eventually ride up when you’re lying in bed all day.
-Cozy socks and maternity yoga-suits are also right on the money.
+Comfy socks and maternity yoga-suits are also right on the money.

 Don’t underestimate the convenience of the mesh underpants provided by the hospital.
-Eventually, you’re gonna want your own underwear, so be sure to bring those too.
+They do the job very well.
+But eventually, you’re going to want your own underwear, so be sure to bring those too.
 I personally loved these.

 Bathrobe and slip-on slippers (ones where you don’t have to bend over to put on) or crocs are great for walking the halls.